 In brief, if you are considering the implementation of CCTV / video surveillance in your organisation, be sure to carry out a DPIA.
 If you are baffled by the requirements or need some guidance, we would be glad to assist.

-Should you need any additional guidance, advice or support do not hesitate to contact us:
+Here at DPAS, we are able to provide CCTV Audits for organisations requiring one.
+Should you need additional guidance, advice or support do not hesitate to contact us:

 by Sandy May, Head of Data Protection Consultancy